How to Support Bees and other Pollinators

 The Wild Bird Trust of BC (WBT) is a non-profit society that manages Maplewood Flats in North Vancouver.
 We acknowledge that Maplewood Flats is situated within the traditional and unceded territory of the Tsleil-Waututh Nation (TWN).

 Maplewood Flats is open to the public for self-guided tours and individual bird watching.
-Guidelines for trail use and a self-guided tour map are provided to make your visit comfortable.
-Drop by the Greeter Hut at the entrance for more information.
+Guidelines for trail use and a self-guided tour map are provided to make your visit comfortable.Â

 From monthly bird counts, guided nature walks, to wild bird habitat conservation workshops, the Conservation Area at Maplewood Flats provides many opportunities for beginner and experienced birders and conservationists alike to deepen our lifelong love for wild birds and their habitats.

+Pollinators play a vital role in our environment and we depend on them to support our food systems.
 Check out these five strategies to help support our native bees and pollinators.

 The Research Seminar Series began as a four-part Zoom event focused on science & research at Maplewood Flats.
 The series was aimed to engage community members on the research, monitoring projects, and collaborations occurring at Maplewood Flats.
 The series continues in 2021.